SM-Noushan/space-zee-jt-backend-1/README.md

 Server 1 is a dedicated service for managing sensitive user data, including usernames, emails, and hashed passwords.
 It communicates securely with Server 2 to handle non-sensitive profile data, ensuring a modular and secure architecture.

+> **Note:** [Server 2](https://github.com/SM-Noushan/space-zee-jt-backend-2) is required for a successful trial of Server 1, as it forwards the necessary non-sensitive data for profile creation.

 ---

 ## Features